 Vancouver, British Columbia

 Do you have the means, and want to retire in a bigger city?
 Well, Vancouver is one of the best places in Canada to pick.
-And while it certainly isn’t within every (or even most!) retirees’ budgets, it has been ranked one of the world’s most liveable cities.
+And while it certainly isn’t within every (or even most!) retirees’ budgets, it has been consistently ranked one of the world’s most liveable cities.
 For one thing, Vancouver’s accessibility to, well, everything, makes it a great place to live.
-And with its breathtaking beauty, it’s no wonder it is on our list of top retirement spots.
+And with its warmer climate, breathtaking beauty, and proximity to nature and outdoor recreation, it’s no wonder it is on our list of top retirement spots.

-Average temperature: 7c in January to 22c in July
+Average temperature: 7c in January and 22c in July

 Family doctors per 100,000 population: 177